-- The FIN Committee met in March 2016 for their annual meeting.
-The Committee met to address a variety of important issues including development of research priorities for the Gulf MRIP Implementation Plan; status of Atlantic Coastal Cooperative Statistics Program (ACCSP); an update on Marine Recreational Information Program (MRIP) current activities; presentation on the development of unified trip ticket program; discussion of FIN recreational data standards; presentation on the Caribbean Commercial Fisheries Statistics Program; status report on biological sampling activities; discussion of proposed new confidential data roll-up methods; discussion regarding research on commercial conversion factors; FIN Data Management System (DMS) issues; a status report on metadata compilations; various subcommittee and work group reports, status of 2016 activities, review and approval of the 2017 Operations Plan and discussion of 2017 FIN funding priorities; - The annual Otolith Processor Training Workshop was held in June 2016 to conduct otolith reading and review of FIN priority species, discuss the various reference sets, storage of otolith issues and standardized format for reporting APEs; - The Gulf of Mexico Geographic Subcommittee met in October 2016 to receive a presentation on the progress of the new unified trip ticket program development, a presentation on a new end-user query tool being developed by ACCSP; an update from the Marine Recreational Information Program (MRIP); discussion of methods for selecting priority species for commercial conversion factor research; status of biological sampling activities, an update on metadata compilation; and review of 2015 commercial landings data; - The State/Federal Fisheries Management Committee met in October 2016 to determine the activities for inclusion in the 2017 FIN cooperative agreement; - The Marine Recreational Information Program data review meetings was held December 2016 to present the results of the RDD and intercept surveys for the East coast and Gulf Region, sampler performance issues, update on MRIP pilot studies, discussion of APAIS sampling topics, and presentation of the new For-Hire Telephone Survey vessel frame tool; - In addition, the Program Manager also attended the various Fisheries Information System

-(FIS), Marine Recreational Informational Program (MRIP), ACCSP, SEDAR data workshops and Gulf of Mexico Fishery Management Council meetings as a liaison for the FIN.
+- The FIN Committee met in March 2017 for their annual meeting.
+The Committee met to address a variety of important issues including a briefing from the National Academy of Sciences review of MRIP, an update on the ACCSP, an MRIP update, discussion of unified trip ticket program development, biological sampling program status report, progress on migrating to new end-user query tool, FIN Data Management System Issues, status of metadata compilation and reporting, approval of 2016 FIN Annual Report, various subcommittee and work group reports, approval of 2018 Operations Plan, discussion of 2018 funding priorities, and election of new officers; - The annual Otolith Processor Training Workshop was held in May 2017 to conduct otolith reading and review of FIN priority species, discuss the various reference sets, storage of otolith issues and standardized format for reporting APEs; - The Gulf of Mexico Geographic Subcommittee met in October 2017 to receive a presentation on the progress of the new unified trip ticket program development, a presentation on a new end-user query tool; an update from the Marine Recreational Information Program (MRIP); an update on the federal for-hire electronic logbook development; a presentation on a released catch workshop being held in November 2017, status of biological sampling activities; election of officers, and review of 2015 commercial landings data; - The State/Federal Fisheries Management Committee met in October 2017 to determine the activities for inclusion in the 2018 FIN cooperative agreement; - In addition, the Program Manager also attended the various Fisheries Information System (FIS), Marine Recreational Informational Program (MRIP), ACCSP, SEDAR data workshops and Gulf of Mexico Fishery Management Council meetings as a liaison for the FIN.